anthropos-labs/pleiades/README.md

 # Pleiades

 Pleiades is a globally distributed database developed by Anthropos Labs.

+Pleiades is currently under active development and subject to change at any point.